marcusvolz/strava/README.md

 # Strava

+Note: This package has not been actively maintained for some time.
+If you are familiar with Python please consider using the Python version which is available at https://github.com/marcusvolz/strava_py

 Create artistic visualisations with your Strava exercise data

-For the Python version see https://github.com/marcusvolz/strava_py

 ## Examples